rails/rails/guides/source/security.md

 In Rails 4, encrypted cookies through AES in CBC mode with HMAC using SHA1 for verification was introduced.
 This prevents the user from accessing and tampering the content of the cookie.
 Thus the session becomes a more secure place to store data.
-The encryption is performed using a server-side `secrets.secret_key_base`.
+The encryption is performed using a server-side `secret_key_base`.
 Two salts are used when deriving keys for encryption and verification.
 These salts are set via the `config.action_dispatch.encrypted_cookie_salt` and `config.action_dispatch.encrypted_signed_cookie_salt` configuration values.